groupon/artemisia/docs/components/hive.md

 The HQLRead task lets you a run a SELECT query which returns a single row.
 This single row is processed back and converted to a JSON/HOCON map object and merged with job context so that values are available in the downstream task.

+The queries can be executed in three modes set using the **mode** property.
+ 1. HiveServer2: This uses direct hiveserver2 jdbc connection to execute queries
+ 2. Beeline: This uses the Beeline client installed locally to execute queries
+ 3. CLI: This uses local hive cli installation to execute queries.

 #### Configuration Structure: